-If you can access your router but you are unable to access the Internet, you should first determine whether the router can obtain an IP address from your Internet Service Provider (ISP).
-Unless your ISP provides a static IP address, your router must request an IP address from the ISP.
-You can determine whether the request was successful using the Web Configuration Manager.
+If you can access your router but you are unable to access the Internet, first determine whether the router can obtain an IP address from your Internet Service Provider (ISP).
+Unless your ISP provides a fixed IP address, your router must request an IP address from the ISP.
+You can determine whether the request was successful using the Router Status screen.